It's the Rush Limbaugh Program and the Excellence in Broadcasting Network.

 I don't see anybody making any points.

-I don't see as closing down Gitmo.
+I don't see us closing down Gitmo.

-I do have a problem with people who do react in panic to the press, and unlike Mrs. Clinton, sometimes I think the administration and the Pentagon go too far responding to these people uh rather than keeping their eye on what they're supposed to do.
+And unlike Mrs. Clinton, sometimes I think the administration and the Pentagon go too far responding to these people rather than keeping their eye on what they're supposed to do.

 But I don't.